minghaiH/minghaiH/README.md

 - 👋 Hi, I’m @minghaiH
 - 👀 I’m interested in CV and multimedia.
-- 🌱 I’m currently learning ponorama stitching related thory and algorithm.
+- 🌱 I’m currently learning panoramic mosaic related theory and algorithm.

 <!---
 minghaiH/minghaiH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.